 What Do the Policy Changes Mean?

 In short, the style of travel offered by Ker & Downey and our in-country partners is not impacted, for the time being.
-The changes will impact self-planners the most.
+The changes will impact self-planners, group tours, cruise ship passengers, yacht charters, and private plane travelers the most.
 Arranging a journey on your own that avoids the now-prohibited government-connected businesses is a challenge.
 Cuba is best explored in the hands of an expert tour operator, a private guide and driver, and your own in-country concierge for constant support.
 Our legal Support for the Cuban People trips will get U.S. citizens to Cuba with all of these boxes checked, ensuring that your trip is on the up and up, and giving you the peace of mind that comes with our meticulous planning.
+Read more about our legal trips to Cuba.

 Getting to Cuba

-The routes to get to Cuba are varied, with Delta, American Airlines, Alaska Airlines and Frontier Airlines among the carriers operating flights to the country.
-Arrive directly to Havana from New York, Chicago, Los Angeles, Charlotte, Dallas, Denver, Houston and, of course, Miami.
+The routes to get to Cuba are varied, with Delta, American Airlines, Southwest, and Jet Blue among the commercial carriers operating flights to the country.
 There are direct flights from Miami into several smaller cities too, including Cienfuegos: they only operate once a day so connections can be tricky, but starting here allows for more rural exploration before heading to the Havana city lights.

 Topes de Collante